- Home

 -

 Yes.
 Demolition permits are required for any structure being demolished.
 Upon permit issuance, YOU MUST notify all utility companies of the demolition.
 Demolition projects require that the lot be graded smooth so that it will not become a nuisance.
+A demolition permit can be found on the regular building permit application.
+To complete a permit application and for more information visit: https://www.cortezco.gov/186/Building-Permits-Applications.

 - Will I have to hire an architect or engineer to draw plans for my project?